 The purpose of this technote is to discuss how to use Darwin Calibrator to perform Leakage Detection.

-Leak detection works by adjusting the emitter coefficient at nodes in order to get the model to match the field data.
+Leak detection works by adjusting the emitter coefficient (a pressure dependent demand) at nodes in order to get the model to match the field data.
+A Genetic Algorithm is used and you can find more details about the underlying methodology in the Help documentation, such as the topics entitled "Competent Genetic Algorithms".

 Note : Along with this technote you will find attached model used to explain Leakage Detection Using Darwin Calibrator & the input data files using Excel Format.